victoriajeniluc/Practice/Java/Java_notes.md

         System.out.println(d3.name + ": " + d3.breed + " : " + d3.color + " : " + d3.age);
         d3.wagTail();

+* STACK AND HEAP
+  * In java... there are two types of memory spaces where items are created:
+  * reference the pic(heapvsstack.png)
+    * HEAP - objects
+      * top is for class templates and static variables
+      * bottom is for objects when we execute
+    * STACK - constructors and methods
+      * has smaller space compared to the heap
+        * ALL CONSTRUCTORS AND NON-STATIC METHODS OF CLASS HAS ACCESS TO THIS VARIABLE
+          * this is not defined... but it is implicity avaiable... it stores the address of the current executing object
+            * current executing object is the instance on which the constructor / method is invoked - in the picture... it is student
+          * this(); is a constructor call
+          * this in the stack is the reference to the currently executing object
+        * Push: adding element - in this case, method and constructor - at the top of the stack
+        * Pop : removing top most element from stack
+        * STACK works on LIFO - last in first out principle
 ----------------------------------------

 ## Files in Program